steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 ﻿### Tasks
 #### Commit Notes
-Default database is SQLite.
-Set executable permission on reliefUnitTests.
-Add Logging cofiguration to appsettings.json to suppress console logging during unit test execution.

 #### Lambdas

+#### Alpha

 #### Vector

 #### Today
     Remove unused GitHub repositories.
-    Alpha
+    Add a cookie policy to _CookieConsentPartial.cshtml.

     IIS localHOST
+        N.B.
+Are these actually <Production> configuration issues?

+        Cookies
-        Cookie permission cannot be dismissed.
+            Permission cannot be dismissed.
 It is always displayed.
+        Login
             Login may require deletion of local cookies.
             After login, there is an endless loop with Auth0.
                 Is this an issue with localhost?
                 It may be related to SSL.
 The same behavior can be seen in VSCode when the port is 5000 (rather than 5001). launch.json: "args": "/C start http://localhost:5001/"

-    Add a cookie policy to _CookieConsentPartial.cshtml.
+        Debugging
             What is the best practice to debug a production IIS instance?
                 Add additional logging output.

     Review all mesh generation settings for delivered models.
         Attenuation Decay.